cyberbotics/webots/docs/discord/technical-questions.md

 %end

 ##### David Mansolino [cyberbotics] 05/20/2020 05:10:39
 > Hello!
 A while back I asked what the recognition orientation is on the camera, and got pointed in the direction of axis angles.
 I can get values out, but they act strangely.
-Rotating a cube around the Y axis.
+Rotating a cube around the y-axis.
 Is this just a case of unavoidable gimble lock?
 I can't imagine it is else the vision API is near useless?
 Thanks!

-`@TheOrangeOne` I am sorry but can you be a bit more precise, what is the issue when rotating around the Y axis ?
+`@TheOrangeOne` I am sorry but can you be a bit more precise, what is the issue when rotating around the y-axis ?
 Can you provide an example?
 Using the axis angle you should not get any gimble lock.

 > Hello everybody!
 Please help me write a PROTO of a wheel similar to the one in the screenshot.
 That is, the wheel rotates on an axis, and the axis with the wheel rotates in around the other axis.
 I couldn't figure out how to do this, so I replaced it with a sphere and a Hinge2Joint, whose anchor is located in the center of the sphere.
 This gave me the ability to move in two planes, but periodically triggers a warning "WARNING: The current physics step could not be calculated correctly.
 Your world may be too complex.
 If this problem persists, try simplifying your bounding object(s), reducing the number of joints, or reducing WorldInfo.basicTimeStep"

 `@Ronin52` to simulate this kind of wheel you usually have to use 2 HingeJoint instead of a Hinge2joint, here is an example:

 ```
 DEF CASTER_WHEEL_FRONT_RIGHT_JOINT HingeJoint {